Digital Humanities projects / Progetti in ambito Beni Culturali

 > Writing analysis of Stradiviari's relics.
 Activity carried out from 2016 to 2018 in collaboration with Arvedi Laboratory of Non Invasive Diagnostics of University of Pavia, located inside "Museo del Violino" of Cremona (Italy).
 The goal was studying the working notes present on Antonio Stardivari's relics, a collection of artifacts, technical drawings and wood molds used by the famous violin maker between the 17th and the 18th century, currently held in "Museo del Violino".

-> 3D design and reproduction of the first stone laid for the Certosa of Pavia (2016) taken from a panel of the sanctuary's portal.
+> 3D modeling and printing of a bas-relief: the first stone laid for the Certosa of Pavia (2016) represented in a panel of the sanctuary's portal.
 The project is the degree thesis in Electronic and Computer Engineering (a.y.
 2015/16) of Pavesi Bianca, entitled "Modelling, rendering and 3D printing of characters and scenes of the cultural heritage of Pavia: the first stone laid for the Certosa", supervisor: Virginio Cantoni, co-supervisors: Alfredo Brega and Manola Dettori.
 The 3D printing is for the Visconti Documentation Center at the Belgioioso castle, where it will also be useful for educational initiatives.

-> 3D reconstructions, applications for eye and gesture human-computer interaction, and tactile images (2015) for the exhibition “1525-2015.
+> Augmented reality and interactive applications for museums: the tapestries of the Battle of Pavia (2015): 3D reconstructions, applications for eye and gesture human-computer interaction, and tactile images for the exhibition “1525-2015.
 Pavia, the Battle, the Future.
-Nothing was the same again”, satellite even of Expo 2015, held at the Visconti Castle in Pavia, from the 14th of June to the 15th of November 2015: multimedia and multimodal applications for an exhibition path in which art, science and technology meet.
+Nothing was the same again”, satellite even of Expo 2015, held at the Visconti Castle in Pavia, from the 14th of June to the 15th of November 2015.
+Multimedia and multimodal applications for an exhibition path in which art, science and technology meet.
 Pictures: some 3D printing of 3D reconstructions of characters/objects depicted in seven ancient tapestries of the Battle of Pavia

-> Virtual reconstruction of the "Macchina Vasariana" (2004): a 3D printed scale reproduction was exhibited as element of a tactile path for blind and visually impaired people at the event “Abilitando, where technology meets disability”, held the 25-26 of September 2015 at the Monumental Complex of Bosco Marengo (Italy).
+> Virtual reconstruction of a lost piece of art: the "Macchina Vasariana" altar (2004): a 3D printed scale reproduction was exhibited as element of a tactile path for blind and visually impaired people at the event “Abilitando, where technology meets disability”, held the 25-26 of September 2015 at the Monumental Complex of Bosco Marengo (Italy).

 > CD-rom “Pavia città d’arte” (Pavia city of art) (2000): the virtual visitor has the chance to see urban and architectural views and landscapes of the "old Pavia", in four thematic itineraries, with music and narrated text, videos, images, QTVR virtual reconstructions and textual descriptions.